Accessibility and Facilities

 Assistance dogs will be required to wear an identifying harness, jacket or lead slip at all times whilst on the premises.
 Please be aware entrance for a dog will be refused if identification cannot be provided.

 Please note there are certain areas where assistance dogs may not enter.
 A guide map will be issued on arrival indicating the areas where assistance dogs may not enter.
-A link to this map is included below.
+You can download the guide map here

 Access to all animal walkthrough exhibits is not permitted due to biosecurity regulations.